Janeyin600/WaterBot/README.md

 The "-o" flag indidates the name of the output file, which reports the values of five properties mentioned above, as well as a water score.
 A sample file janewaterbot.out is provided.
 The "-o" flag is optional: if the name of the output file is not specified, the default filename waterbot.out will be used.

+# How to write your user input file #

 Then inside the waterbot input file (waterbot.in):